particle-iot/docs/src/content/datasheets/certifications/certification.md

  - The **P1 Module** is also certified as a single-modular transmitter that carries a modular grant, and is certified for integration into multiple host end products by the FCC.

-Any host product incorporating the Photon/PØ or P1 modules generally does not require additional intentional radiator testing of the Wi-Fi transmitter as long as:
+Any host product incorporating the Photon/PØ or P1 modules generally does not require additional **intentional radiator** (Part C) testing of the Wi-Fi transmitter as long as:
 - An antenna of the same type **and** equal or lesser gain to the antenna used for certification is used on the product.
 - Any restrictions found in the grants are followed in the OEM's end product integration of Particle hardware.